jimmynewtron/MultiAuth/README.md

 `identityKey` and `credentialKey` are the variable names that came from the front controller request object.

 E.g.: you have a form with 2 fields, `email` and `password`.
-The lib will read the field values that came via GET/POST and authenticate using the provider class
+The lib will read the field values that came via GET/POST and authenticate using the provider class.

 The basic authentication will create an instance of `providerClass`, and call `$providerClass::authenticate($identity, $credential)`.
-The value returned from `authenticate()` will become the identity returned later in the `Zend_Auth_Result` object
+The value returned from `authenticate()` will become the identity returned later in the `Zend_Auth_Result` object.

 ## Step 4 ##
 * Authenticating: